 Brooks is no stranger to Upland, having earned four letters on the hardwood under Hall of Fame head coach, Paul Patterson, while earning a degree in elementary education from Taylor in 2008.
 Brooks served as a team captain during his senior season and helped the Trojans claim a pair of Crossroads League Championships on their way to two appearances in the NAIA National Tournament.

-Since wrapping up his playing career, Brooks has served on staff at Eastbrook High and Marion High for the past eight seasons as an assistant coach for the varsity teams.
+Since wrapping up his playing career, Brooks has served on staff at Eastbrook High and Marion High for the past nine seasons as an assistant coach for the varsity teams.
 Brooks spent the 2008-2009 campaign at Eastbrook, before switching to Marion.